Joe Foss: Later years

-On January 11, 2002, Foss, then 86, was in the news when he was detained by security at the Phoenix Sky Harbor International Airport.
+On January 11, 2002, Foss, then 86, was detained by security at the Phoenix Sky Harbor International Airport.
 He was scheduled to deliver an address at the National Rifle Association and speak to a class at the United States Military Academy at West Point.
 A search necessitated by his pacemaker precluding a metal detector screening had led to the discovery of the star-shaped Medal of Honor, along with a clearly marked dummy-bullet keychain, a second replica bullet and a small nail file (with MOH insignia).

-The incident caused a furor with both media and public support given to Foss.
 Newsman Jack Cafferty noted that airport security personnel demonstrated poor judgment in not recognizing the Medal of Honor and in demanding to confiscate and destroy the medal and related memorabilia.
 He eventually lost a souvenir replica bullet, but was able to retain his Medal of Honor and commemorative nail file, by shipping it back to himself.

 "I wasn't upset for me ...
 I was upset for the Medal of Honor, that they just didn't know what it even was.
 It represents all of the guys who lost their lives – the guys who never came back.
 Everyone who put their lives on the line for their country.
 You're supposed to know what the Medal of Honor is", he said.
 The incident led to a national debate about post 9/11 airport security practices and their ramifications on the average citizen.

 Death

 Foss suffered a stroke in October 2002 when he bled from a cerebral aneurysm.
 He died three months later on New Year's Day, 2003, never having regained consciousness, in Scottsdale, Arizona, where he and his wife had made their home in later years.
-Vice President Dick Cheney, retired Colonel Oliver North and South Dakota native and NBC News anchor Tom Brokaw were among those who attended with North delivering the eulogy.
+Vice President Dick Cheney, retired Lt.
+Colonel Oliver North and South Dakota native and NBC News anchor Tom Brokaw were among those who attended with North delivering the eulogy.

 Actor Charlton Heston gave a brief tribute to his old friend.
 Foss was buried at Arlington National Cemetery in Section 7A, Lot 162 on January 21, 2003.
 Family, friends, military personnel and dignitaries remembered him fondly at a service in Arlington and at an earlier "Memorial Service for an American Patriot" in the old chapel at nearby Fort Myer.